 Located at the confluence of the Ribnica and Morača rivers, Podgorica is the capital and largest city of Montenegro.
 Situated in Southern Europe, Montenegro borders Serbia, Albania, Bosnia and Herzegovina, and Croatia.
 The country’s population is estimated at 621,000, with a population density of 45 persons per square kilometer.
-The largest ethnic group is Montenegrins followed by Serbs, Bosniaks, and Albanians.
+Here are the largest cities in Montenegro.

 The Four Biggest Cities In Montenegro

 Podgorica - 136,473